 Reasons for distortion

-- A microphone or sound source, like a computer, is being overloaded with sound.
-Regarding microphones, the microphone can’t handle the volume level which it’s detecting and thus distorts the sound that it’s sending into the sound system.
-In the case of other sound sources like a computer, you might push the volume level within the computer software past a point which the computer’s hard can handle.
-Thus, it sends out a distorted sound.
+- A microphone or sound source, like a computer, is overloaded with sound.
+For example, the microphone can’t handle the volume level which it’s detecting and thus distorts the sound that it’s sending into the sound system.

 - Speakers are being pushed beyond their limits.
-Working in live audio production, you might have the occasion of working on equipment not set up to handle loud volumes that your gig requires.
-Pushing speakers to produce louder sounds than they were meant to produce will lead to a distorted output.
+Working in live audio production, you might have the occasion of working on equipment not set up to handle louder volumes than your gig requires.
+Pushing speakers to produce louder sounds than they were designed to produce will lead to a distorted output.
 This isn’t distortion through clipping as much as it is the speaker’s hardware is unable to reproduce the signal it’s sent, though it’s still about voltage.

 Stopping / preventing distortion